wp-plugins/wp-onpage-seo/readme.txt

 == Description ==

-Why Need WP On-Page SEO Pro Plugin?
+Why Need WP On-Page SEO Plugin?

 1. You may be relatively new to Search Engine Optimization and you don't know exactly how to optimize your posts for search engines like Google.